Chemical Water Treatment for Cooling Towers

 How do I test for these products in my cooling tower?
 The steady refinement of testing methods has driven the development of new inhibitor products and in concert with proper product selection, accurate testing is the key to performance.
 Most Chardon inhibitor products are designed to operate at 50 ppm.
 The Chardon Inhibitor Formula is the right place to start when setting up a new chemical feed program.
 Once the cooling tower has cycled up and reached equilibrium, we test the concentration of the tracer identified.

-Start Up of Cooling Towers – Cooling Tower Treatment
+Start-Up of Cooling Towers – Cooling Tower Water Treatment

 Cleaning Heat Exchangers